zephramg/CS30P3F2024/README.md

 This repository contains course materials, assignments, and projects for the CS30 Fall 2024 semester, covering advanced computer science topics.

 ### CSE3010: Computer Science 3
-- **Description**: This course explores advanced concepts in both hardware and software.
-Students move from procedural to object-oriented programming (OOP), gaining skills in developing efficient and robust algorithms.
-Topics include the binary and hexadecimal number systems, von Neumann architecture, and the social implications of computing.
+- **Description**: Explores advanced computer science topics, moving from procedural to object-oriented programming.
+Covers binary/hexadecimal numbers, basic computer hardware concepts, and the impact of technology on society.

 ### CSE2130: File Structures and Exception Handling 1
-- **Description**: Students learn to design, code, and debug programs that store and retrieve data using secondary storage.
-Emphasis is placed on using derived data structures for efficient file handling and understanding the applications of external files.
+- **Description**: Focuses on using files to store and retrieve data efficiently.
+Students learn techniques for organizing data in external files and handling file-based problems.

 ### CSE3130: Object-Oriented Programming 2
-- **Description**: Building on OOP foundations, this course covers object-oriented design with a focus on the UML approach, class association, abstract classes, and templated classes.
-Students explore containment, inheritance, and reusability through practical programming exercises.
+- **Description**: Expands on object-oriented programming skills, including class relationships, inheritance, and using UML for design.
+Encourages creating reusable, efficient code.

 ### CSE3110: Iterative Algorithm 1
-- **Description**: Students gain proficiency in iterative data processing algorithms, including binary search, bubble sort, insertion sort, selection sort, and simple merging techniques.
-The course emphasizes understanding when and how to apply these algorithms for efficient data structure manipulation.
+- **Description**: Covers common iterative algorithms, such as binary search and sorting techniques (bubble, insertion, selection).
+Teaches how and when to apply these algorithms.

 ### CSE3910: CSE Project D
-- **Description**: In this project-based course, students develop project management and design skills.
-They apply concepts from other CS courses to build projects that are personally relevant, reinforcing their knowledge through hands-on experience.
+- **Description**: A project-based course where students apply skills from other courses to create relevant, practical projects.
+Builds on design and project management skills.